We both know you're not Claire.

 I was happy as a clam, but not a Clamber.

-"What are we doing, Shay?
+She said, "What are we doing, Shay?
 Why do I need a legit driver's license for a fake name?"

 "It's a legal identity now.
 Our whole thing is about selling stolen Bitcoin, remember?
 Gonna put that money in a bank account under your real name?
 I don't think so."